Mixed Social Optima and Nash equilibrium in Linear-Quadratic-Gaussian Mean-field System: Introduction

-Moreover, the innovative aspects of the obtained results in this paper are as follows: Firstly, the state process and state average enter the diffusion terms.
-This brings many difficulties when we apply the variational method to obtain the minor auxiliary control problem.
+Moreover, the innovative aspects of the obtained results in this paper are as follows: Firstly, in general mean-field games framework, usually the auxiliary control problem can be obtained directly by replacing the state average with some frozen mean-field term.
+However, this scheme will bring some ``bad" strategy in our social optima framework, which can not achieve the asymptotic optimality.
+Instead, in Section IV, variational techniques are applied to distinguish the high-order infinitesimals after the mean-filed approximation, and a new type of auxiliary control problem would be derived.
+Secondly, the state process and state average enter the diffusion terms.
+Such feature brings many difficulties when we apply the variational method to obtain the auxiliary control problem for the minor agents.
 In particular, $N+1$ additional adjoint processes should be introduced to deal with the cross-terms in the cost functional variation.
-Secondly, since the additional backward adjoint processes are introduced, the convergence of the average of backward stochastic differential equations (BSDEs) should be studied when we estimate the optimal loss of the mean-field games strategies.
-Thirdly, the control process enters the diffusion terms.
-Because of this, the adapted term will enter the drift term of the CC system.
-This also brings difficulties when we study the solvability of the CC system.
-We cannot obtain a forward-backward ordinary differential equations (FBODEs) system by taking expectation on the CC system directly as usual.
-What we obtain is a mean-field forward-backward stochastic differential equations (FBSDEs) system and the limiting state average is represented in an embedding way.
-To its well-posedness, we deal with it by some discounting method.
+Thirdly, in the estimation of optimal loss, unlike the general mean-field games framework, the asymptotic optimality is proved through investigating the Fr\'{e}chet derivative of the social cost in Section VII.
+Last, the control process enters the diffusion terms.
+Because of this, the adjoint-state term will enter the drift term of the CC system.
+This also brings difficulties when we study the solvability of the CC system, which is a mean-field forward-backward stochastic differential equations (MF-FBSDEs) system, and the mean-field terms are represented in an embedding way.
+To its well-posedness, we apply some discounting methods.

-The remaining of the paper is organized as follows: In Section 2, we give the formulation of the mixed LQG social optima problem.
-In Section 3 and Section 4, we use the mean-field approximation and person-by-person optimality to find the auxiliary control problem of the major agent and minor agents, respectively.
-The CC system is derived in Section 5.
-Meanwhile, the well-posedness of CC system is also established.
-In Section 6, we obtain the asymptotic optimality of the decentralized strategies.
+The remaining of the paper is organized as follows: In Section II, we give the formulation of the mixed LQG social optima problem.
+In Section III and Section IV, we find the auxiliary control problem of the major agent and minor agents respectively.
+The CC system is derived in Section V. Meanwhile, the well-posedness of CC system is also established.
+In Section VI, we compare our result with some previous literature.
+In Section VII, we obtain the asymptotic optimality of the decentralized strategy.
+Last, in Section VIII, we simulate our model with some numerical methods.